maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 # Quark-Gluon Tagging with Machine Learning - ATLAS Experiment
 ## Meetings
 ### Recent progress:
-* Two massive dataset of about 3.6 M jets (quark + gluon) have been gathered.
-One with E_sub on constituent of 1 GeV and the other of 1/2 GeV.
+* Two massive datasets of about 3.6 M jets (quark + gluon) have been gathered.
+One with E_sub on constituents of 1 GeV and the other of 1/2 GeV.
 Both have the quark and gluon signals matched in energy distribution (they have the exact same energy distribution following that step).
 I have isolated an HDF5 jet table to run BDT's and DNN's, with 11 variables accessible:
     *  jetPt, jetEta, jetPhi, jetMass, jetE, jetWidth,
     * jetEMFrac, jetChFrac,
     * jetNumTrkPt500, jetNumTrkPt1000, jetSumTrkPt500

-* To use such massive databases, I have developped a chunk-approach to the JUNIPR dataset.
-Each dataset is seperated into chunks of recorded size.
+* To use such massive databases, I have developed a chunk-approach to the JUNIPR dataset.
+Each dataset is separated into chunks of recorded size.
 In the JuniprLargeDataset definition, based on the index (going from 0 to the total number of events available), it will either read the data from the chunk in memory or load a new chunk and place it in memory.
 This means a single chunk is kept in memory at a given time.
-I have not take the time to make this system run with parallel processing as it is very difficult to manage shared information in this way (it could easily lead to erroneous behaviour where two parallel processor read different file and hence they keep loading new chunks, an expensive process.).
+I have not taken the time to make this system run with parallel processing as it is very difficult to manage shared information in this way (it could easily lead to erroneous behaviour where two parallel processors read different files and hence they keep loading new chunks, an expensive process.).
 The system has been checked to work as expected.
-There is a non-neglible overhead due to I/O of the chunk data but this is unavoidable (in fact, I have checked that CONDOR could not manage having the quark and gluon full datasets openend at once).
+There is a non-negligible overhead due to I/O of the chunk data but this is unavoidable (in fact, I have checked that CONDOR could not manage having the quark and gluon full datasets opened at once).

     * I have cut the data for the E_sub 1/2 GeV  into two chunked version: one random (any energy) and the other one by energy.
 The idea is to use the first one for global training and the second one to isolate an energy range for training.

     * I have trained DNN on the HDF5 data and the 11 variables listed above.
-On the left is the ROC curve of a model with 2 32-unit hidden layers, weight decay of 0.0001, trained for 20 epochs.
-On the right is a model with 2 64-units hidden layers, weifht decay of 0.0001 trained for 40 epochs.
+On the left is the ROC curve of a model with 2 32-unit hidden layers, with a weight decay of 0.0001 (L2 regularisation) , trained for 20 epochs.
+On the right is a model with 2 64-units hidden layers, with a weight decay of 0.0001 (L2 regularisation) trained for 40 epochs.

-* I have finished running different iteration of unary and binary JUNIPR's.
-All binary version that have finished training were on the E_sub 1 GeV dataset.
-Clearly the models have their performance saturated.
+* I have finished running different iterations of unary and binary JUNIPR's.
+All binary versions that have finished training were on the E_sub 1 GeV dataset.
+Clearly, the models have their performance saturated.
 The AUC they obtain is slightly lower than that previously managed on the MultiJet sample (it was around 0.732): this is surely due to the energy matching removing some difference between the two jet families.
     <p float="center">
     <img src="Readme_Result/ResultBDTNN/Assessing_NN_32_32_20e_lr001_bs200_wd0001_comMdata/ROC_curve.png" width="350" />
     <img src="Readme_Result/ResultBDTNN/assessing_NN_model_64_64_50e_lr001_bs200_wd0001_comMdata/ROC_curve.png" width="350" />